Habitability of Planets: New Research Shows Red Dwarfs Host Hundreds of Millions of Potentially Habitable Planets

 New research indicates that most of the stars in our Milky Way are M-class known as red dwarfs.
 Red dwarfs are smaller and redder than the sun, and many of them may be able to host life.

-A new analysis of data from the planet-hunting Kepler mission has found that a third of planets around red dwarfs could be habitable, meaning there are hundreds of millions of habitable planets in the Milky Way alone.
+A new analysis of data from the planet-hunting Kepler mission has found that a third of planets around red dwarfs might be habitable, meaning there are hundreds of millions of habitable planets in the Milky Way alone.

 For the analysis, astronomers at the University of Florida collected new data from the European Space Agency’s Gaia satellite, which precisely measures the distances and motions of stars, to fine-tune measurements of the orbits of exoplanets.